|

 7. scientist

-a person with advanced knowledge of one or more sciences
+a person with advanced knowledge of empirical fields

 8. global warming

-an increase in the average temperature of the earth's atmosphere (especially a sustained increase that causes climatic changes)
+a rise in the average temperature of the earth's atmosphere

 9. planet